Daniel Garvey

 Daniel Garvey is an American academic and administrator.
 He is a former president of Prescott College in Arizona.
 Prior to becoming president of Prescott College, Garvey was a professor at the University of New Hampshire.

-He works at Prescott College's Institute for Sustainable Social Change.
+He taught on several voyages of Semester at Sea and works at Prescott College's Institute for Sustainable Social Change.

 Education

 Garvey attended Westborough High School.
 He received a bachelor's degree from Worcester State College, a master's degree from Goddard College, and a Ph.D. from the University of Colorado Boulder.